 the way for us to come to Him.
 God is the great manipulator of circumstances that

 has resulted in our salvation.
-In that state of being chosen by God he calls us to be holy and blameless before
+In the state of being chosen, God also calls us to be holy and blameless before

-involves living in such a way that no one could convict us of sin.
-You can be blameless all day, but holiness comes only through
+men and involves living in a way that no one could convict us of sin.
+We can be blameless all day, but holiness comes only through

 prayer.
-This is how we demonstrate our gratitude for His choice of us.
+This is how we demonstrate our gratitude for His choosing us.
 As times

 grow darker, being blameless